projectcalico/calico/docs/source/l3-interconnectFabric.rst

    limitations in scale of IGP networks (see the `why BGP post <http://www.projectcalico.org/why-bgp/>`__ for discussion of this topic.
-The project Calico team does not believe that using an IGP to distribute end-point reachability information will adequately scale in a Calico environment.
-However, it is possible to use a combination of IGP and BGP in the interconnect fabric, where an IGP communicates the path to the *next-hop* router (in Calico, this is often the destination compute server) and BGP is used to distribute the actual next-hop for a given end-point.
+The project Calico team does not believe that using an IGP to distribute endpoint reachability information will adequately scale in a Calico environment.
+However, it is possible to use a combination of IGP and BGP in the interconnect fabric, where an IGP communicates the path to the *next-hop* router (in Calico, this is often the destination compute server) and BGP is used to distribute the actual next-hop for a given endpoint.
    This is a valid model, and, in fact is the most common approach in a widely distributed IP network (say a carrier's backbone network).
 The design of these networks is somewhat complex though, and will not